I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-dbgprint.md

 <p>Only kernel-mode drivers can call the <b>DbgPrint</b> routine. </p>

 <p>In Microsoft Windows Server 2003 and earlier versions of Windows, the <b>DbgPrint</b> routine sends a message to the kernel debugger.
 In Windows Vista and later versions of Windows, <b>DbgPrint</b> sends a message only if certain conditions apply.
-Specifically, it behaves like the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543634">DbgPrintEx</a> routine with the DEFAULT component and a message importance level of DPFLTR_INFO_LEVEL.
-In other words, the following two function calls are identical:</p>

-<p>For more information about message filtering, components, and message importance level, see <a href="NULL">Reading and Filtering Debugging Messages</a>.</p>

-<p>Unless it is absolutely necessary, you should not obtain a string from user input or another process and pass it to <b>DbgPrint</b>.
-If you do use a string that you did not create, you must verify that this is a valid format string, and that the format codes match the argument list in type and quantity.
-The best coding practice is for all <i>Format</i> strings to be static and defined at compile time.</p>

-<p>There is no upper limit to the size of the <i>Format</i> string or the number of arguments.
-However, any single call to <b>DbgPrint</b> will only transmit 512 bytes of information.
-There is also a limit to the size of the DbgPrint buffer.
-See <a href="devtest.reading_and_filtering_debugging_messages#ddk_the_dbgprint_buffer_and_the_debugger_tools#ddk_the_dbgprint_buffer_and_the_debugger_tools">DbgPrint Buffer and the Debugger</a> for details.  </p>

-<p><b>DbgPrint</b> and <b>DbgPrintEx</b> can be called at IRQL&lt;=DIRQL.
-However, Unicode format codes (%wc and %ws) can be used only at IRQL=PASSIVE_LEVEL.
-Also, because the debugger uses interprocess interrupts (IPIs) to communicate with other processors, calling <b>DbgPrint</b> at IRQL&gt;DIRQL can cause deadlocks.</p>

-<p>Only kernel-mode drivers can call the <b>DbgPrint</b> routine. </p>

-<p>In Microsoft Windows Server 2003 and earlier versions of Windows, the <b>DbgPrint</b> routine sends a message to the kernel debugger.
-In Windows Vista and later versions of Windows, <b>DbgPrint</b> sends a message only if certain conditions apply.
-Specifically, it behaves like the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543634">DbgPrintEx</a> routine with the DEFAULT component and a message importance level of DPFLTR_INFO_LEVEL.
+Specifically, it behaves like the <a href="..\wdm\nf-wdm-dbgprintex.md">DbgPrintEx</a> routine with the DEFAULT component and a message importance level of DPFLTR_INFO_LEVEL.
 In other words, the following two function calls are identical:</p>

 <p>For more information about message filtering, components, and message importance level, see <a href="NULL">Reading and Filtering Debugging Messages</a>.</p>